faenrandir/a_careful_examination/content/documents/polygamy/plural_marriage_emphasized_before_civil_sealings.md

 ---

 The data clearly show that the initial emphasis of the sealing ceremony was on enacting plural sealings---sealings for civilly  married couples appears to have been of much less concern.
-This emphasis also seems to be confirmed in other instances, such as JS's sealing to Lucy Walker but {{ link(text="lack of a sealing for William Holmes Walker", path="/william-holmes-walker-and-olive-hovey-farr/") }}.
+This emphasis also seems to be confirmed in other instances, such as JS's sealing to Lucy Walker but [lack of a sealing for William Holmes Walker](/william-holmes-walker-and-olive-hovey-farr/).

 _originally posted [here](https://www.reddit.com/r/mormon/comments/85fvza/the_primary_focus_of_the_sealing_ceremony_in_its/)_